mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 Phenomenal, non?
 I don't know what it means.
-I recognize only the names given to relations with others: Sol Neely,  Allensberg, Washington, and the concrete locality of Lingít Aaní, Tlingít ancestral land, where Sol Taught at University of Alaska Southeast (UAS), what thTlingit/Inupiaq writer Ishmael Angaluuk Hope calls the "Raven Creator Bioregion"
+I recognize only the names given to relations with others: Sol Neely,  Allensberg, Washington, and the concrete locality of Lingít Aaní, Tlingít ancestral land, where Sol Taught at University of Alaska Southeast (UAS), the "Raven Creator Bioregion", a term coined by the father of Tlingit/Inupiaq writer Ishmael Angaluuk Hope.
+Hope explains that through the wild trickster Raven are told epic stories of the transfomration of the land of the Tinglit

 ![Ishmael Angaluuk Hope and Sol Neely in the Raven Bioregion](./CarTurkeyTurkey.PNG "Ishmael Angaluuk Hope and Sol Neely in the Raven Bioregion")